galenlim/hackthebox-htb-writeups/sauna.md

 Thestrokes23     ($krb5asrep$23$fsmith@EGOTISTICAL-BANK.LOCAL)
 ```

-We now have one set of credentials.
+We now have a set of credentials.

 * username: fsmith
 * password: Thestrokes23